Joosepi/Bandileht/readme.md

 6. Arendasin koostööoskust.

-7.I liked the distribution of responsibilities.
+7. I liked the distribution of responsibilities.
 I got to know figma a little more when creating the mobile part.

 8.